 As I stated earlier the Pin Factory is now known as The Studio.
 This in-house ad agency charges a flat fee for its creative services.
 Back in 2015, those services started out as pitching mini-pin campaign ideas, writing copy, and designing the pin itself (that was my job).

 I present to you the extremely difficult-to-find and barebones website for The Online Studio.
 “With over 40 in-house talented creators working across multiple platforms, we’re a favorite amongst global brands, agencies, and small businesses alike as we reliably produce sophisticated creative, quickly and on time.”
 I was re-contracted as a freelancer when things got really busy at The Studio and reported to Faye Taylor.

 This super slick video also resides on The Online Studio’s website.

 The mini-pin campaigns from Pin Factory have since morphed into finding “moments” every month throughout the year that could be celebrated or searched by the end-users.
 Here is the pinboard to some of the first pins created by Pin Factory.
 I designed The Gap pins.
-Also, since we’re examining URLs, you’ll see this pin was uploaded by one of my former Pinterest coworkers and the URL itself says “Ads” in it.
+Also, since we’re examining URLs, you’ll see this pin was uploaded by one of my former Pinterest coworkers, and the URL says “Ads” in it.